mym-works/mym.works/infra/README.md

 ## 6. Update the 1. stack for import the 4. stack resources( OriginAccessIdentity )

+Undo the Bucket policy to use the OriginAccessIdentity.
 The following command will be executed.

 ```